 - Once a thesis advisor is determined, the student must notify the Director of the Graduate Program through email and copy the thesis advisor.
 Your thesis advisor will then replace the academic advisor's role to advise you on your curriculum, thesis research, and general graduate life.

-- Request of changing of thesis advisor must be submitted to the VSG Director and be approved before it can take effect.
+- A request of changing of thesis advisor must be submitted to the VSG Director and be approved before it can take effect.

 - The thesis advisor will become the academic advisor and serve as the chair of the thesis advisory committee with the following responsibilities: